marikaferrari/marikaferrari/README.md

   </a>
 </p>

+<h2>The Reading Room</h2>
-- 👯 I’m currently collaborating on [The Reading Room - Fostering Joyful Reading Habits for Children 🎉](https://reading-room-app.vercel.app/)
+👯 I’m currently collaborating on [The Reading Room - Fostering Joyful Reading Habits for Children 🎉](https://reading-room-app.vercel.app/)

 **Overview:**
 Since December 4th, our dedicated team of developers has been passionately working on "The Reading Room."
 This innovative app is designed to cultivate healthy reading habits in children through a delightful and interactive experience.